 If a new bat is on your baseball player’s wish list, there are some important things you may want to think about before making your purchase this year.

-Beginning on January 1, 2018, Little League will begin using a new standard established by USA Baseball, and the current rules will no longer be the standard for Little League-approved baseball bats.
-Baseball bats with the new USA Baseball Standard won’t be commercially available until late 2017, for use in 2018, so, while your Little Leaguer’s current Little League-approved baseball bat will be good through next season, he or she won’t be allowed to use it in 2018.
+Beginning on January 1, 2018, Little League began using a new standard established by USA Baseball, and the previous rules will no longer be the standard for Little League-approved baseball bats.
+Baseball bats with the new USA Baseball label are available in stores now, for use in 2018, and any bats that were previously legal will not be allowed for use in 2018.

 For more information on the new bat standard, and to know if your bat will be allowed, visit LittleLeague.org/batinfo.